 - (1) The subject distinguished name (DN) shall comply with ITU-T X.500 standards. - (2) The subject alternative name extension for subscriber certificates must not be marked critical.
-When this extension contains a domain name system label, the domain name must be stored in the dNSName.
-When it contains an Internet mail address, the address must be store in the rfc822Name.
+When it contains a Mailbox address, the address must be store in the rfc822Name.